MariaMangru/Ontario_Political_Donors/README.md

-# Impact of Federal Party Leadership Changes on Donation Patterns
+# Impact of Party Leadership on Donation Patterns

 ## Overview